CPULL/Skyrim-Pole-Dances-Framework/Documentation/Hooks.md

 	debug.trace("The actor " + ((Actor)dancer).getDisplayName() + " is performing the dance " + dance + " in the Thread " + threadId)
 endEvent
 ```
-This is a hook event, so you have to define your own Hook name.
-The event to register for will have as name `<your hook name>`_`DanceChanged`.
+This is a hook event so you have to define your own Hook name.
+The event to register will have a name such as `<your hook name>`_`DanceChanged`.
 The event is sent only if someone registered for it

-If Global Events are registered, also the event `GlobalDanceChanged` is sent.
+If Global Events are registered, the event `GlobalDanceChanged` is also sent.

 ### \<Hook\>\_PoseUsed(tid, dancer, prevDance, pose, nextDance)